The School of Engineering offers research-led degrees in a wide range of research disciplines in a highly stimulating academic environment.

-A 2:1 or higher honours degree or MSc with Merit or above in suitable subjects such as mechanical, material, civil, and structural engineering, mathematics.
+A 2.2 or higher honours degree or MSc with Merit or above in mechanical, material, civil, and structural engineering, mathematics

 All applicants are considered on an individual basis and additional qualifications, and professional qualifications and experience will also be taken into account when considering applications.

 The University will consider applications from students offering a wide range of qualifications.
 Students offering alternative qualifications should contact us for further advice.

 If you are an international student, visit our International Student website for further information about entry requirements for your country, including details of the International Foundation Programmes.